telerik/xaml-docs/controls/radchartview/features/chartseriesprovider.md

 > This event may be raised with the series being null (for example in cases when a suitable descriptor was not found).
 In such a case, this event can still be used to create and set up a new series.

-## Example
+## Code Example

 In the following example the chart is populated by a collection of 3 items, thus creating 3 series.
 There is a CategoricalSeriesDescriptor with CollectionIndex=2 and a style with TargetType="LineSeries".
 This effectively means that there will be a LineSeries, populated by the third item in the collection.
 There is another CategoricalSeriesDescriptor which is responsible for creating BarSeries for the rest of the items in the collection.

-#### __XAML__
+#### __[XAML] Example 2: A sample chart definition with its SeriesProvider set__

-{{region radchartview-features-chartseriesprovider_0}}
+{{region radchartview-features-chartseriesprovider_02}}
 	<telerik:RadCartesianChart x:Name="chart" Palette="Summer">

 	    <telerik:RadCartesianChart.HorizontalAxis>